dasch-swiss/dsp-api/docs/03-apis/api-admin/lists_new-list-admin-routes_v1.md

 ```

 Then the node `childNode4` will be put in position 1, and its siblings will be shifted accordingly.
 The new position given
 in the request body cannot be the same as the child node's original position.
+If `position: -1` is given, the node will
-In case of repositioning the node within its
+be positioned at the end of children list, and its siblings will be shifted to left.
+In case of repositioning the node
-current parent, the maximum permitted position is the length of its children list, i.e. in this example the highest allowed
+within its current parent, the maximum permitted position is the length of its children list, i.e. in this example the
-position is 4.
+highest allowed position is 4.

 To reposition a child node `childNode4` to another parent node `parentNode2` in a specific position, for
 example `position: 3`, the IRI of the new parent node and the position the node must be placed within children of